Polyamory, Robert Heinlein, and his definitive new biography

 |The first edition, hardcover|

 The book's ripples continue to spread.
 Even today, ask any group of poly activists what originally got them going, and some are likely to mention Stranger and/or other books by Heinlein.
 Many others in turn discovered poly because of these people's work and influence, two or three or six times removed.
 For an early, important, and very typical story of Stranger-discovery, see footnote 5.

 If so, the joke was on Hoover.
 Stranger became the most subversive science fiction book in America.
 It helped inspire a generation of straight, serious, all-American teenagers, such as me, to become free-love radicals, utopians, and visionaries.
 It became part of the Sixties' rush to unloose all kinds of revolutionary color onto beige America.
-In 2012, the Library of Congress included it in an exhibition of 88 "Books That Shaped America."
+[Update: In 2012 the Library of Congress included Stranger in an exhibition of 88 "Books That Shaped America."]
 Stranger remains the best known, best selling, and most influential of Heinlein's half century of work.

 And yet, Heinlein was always reticent about how he came by Stranger's extremely liberal ideas.
 He refused to expound on the book, other than to say that he wrote it to earn a living and to entertain the paying customers.
 He certainly didn't "believe in it" the way many of its followers did.
 In one of his few public remarks about Stranger, he famously wrote to a fan: "I was not giving answers.
 I was trying to shake the reader loose from some preconceptions and induce him to think for himself, along new and fresh lines.
 In consequence, each reader gets something different out of that book because he himself supplies the answers....
 It is an invitation to think — not to believe."